If you’ve ever drawn a cat or other animal you may be stuck on how exactly to do the whiskers.

 Impressed Line Technique

-This is a technique where a line is actually pressed or indented into the paper.
+This is a technique where a line is actually pressed or indented or embossed into the paper.

 I use this fairly often to produce fine lines such as cat whiskers and leaf veins and would have to say it is my favorite.